 In the onshore environment, the furthest extent over which an impact is likely to occur relates to disturbance impacts to sensitive species such as raptors.
 As a precautionary approach, a 1 km disturbance distance was selected and applied for all fauna.
-In relation to habitat impacts, a worst case AoI of 200 m was selected (details of references used to inform the AoIs are presented in Appendix A).
+In relation to habitat impacts, a worst case AoI of 200 m was selected, however habitat loss has been calculated based on the 'as built' footprint, including construction areas and access tracks where impacts on habitats where identified by the project ECoW.
 The 1 km area of impact has been taken as the maximum onshore AoI.

-The onshore AoI is shown in Figure 2.5 below.
-Receptor specific AoIs are presented in Appendix A.
+The onshore Aol is shown in Figure 2.3 below.
+Receptor specific Aols are presented in Appendix A.